soupi/learn-haskell-blog-generator/src/04-markup/03-displaying_results.md

 we say in this signature, is that the function `show` can work on any type that is a member of the type class `Show`.

-Type classes is a feature in Haskell that allows us to declare common interface for different types.
-In our case, Haskell's standard library defines the type class `Show` in the following (this is a simplified version but good enough for our purposes):
+Type classes is a feature in Haskell that allows us to declare a common interface for different types.
+In our case, Haskell's standard library defines the type class `Show` in the following way (this is a simplified version but good enough for our purposes):

 ```hs